CLI Tool

 shdcmfx get-pixel-data input.dcm

-shdcmfx get-pixel-data --format png --voi-window 500 2000 --color-palette hot-iron input.dcm
+shdcmfx get-pixel-data input.dcm --format png --voi-window 500 2000 \ --color-palette hot-iron

 Rewrite a DICOM P10 file.
 This will convert the specific character set to UTF-8, change sequences and items to undefined length, and correct invalid files where possible:

-shdcmfx modify --output-filename output.dcm input.dcm
+shdcmfx modify input.dcm --output-filename output.dcm

 Modify a DICOM P10 file to use the 'Deflated Explicit VR Little Endian' transfer syntax with maximum compression: